joachim-dublineau/Project_question_generation/README.md

 It works with BART, BERT and CamemBERT and it uses SQuAD (https://rajpurkar.github.io/SQuAD-explorer/dataset/) and FQuAD (https://storage.googleapis.com/illuin/fquad/train.json.zip https://storage.googleapis.com/illuin/fquad/valid.json.zip) to train these previous models.

+In order to make the evaluate function works, please make sure to install this library: https://github.com/Maluuba/nlg-eval .

 Example with only positional arguments:
 ```